Core

 should be a Vector

-, with each element corresponding to a single simulated data set.
-If Z
+, with each element representing a single simulated data set.
+If length(Z)

-will be recycled by horizontal concatenation via the call θ = repeat(θ, outer = (1, J))
+will be recycled via horizontal concatenation: θ = repeat(θ, outer = (1, J))

 Keyword arguments